-What is archaeology?
+What is Archaeology?

-Archaeology is one of the four subfields of Anthropology.
+Archaeology is one of the four subfields of anthropology.
 Archaeologists study what we call material culture – all the stuff that people make and use – to learn about past human cultures and societies.

-In addition to our two “gateway” courses, ANTH3313 Archaeology and ANTH3320 Buried Cities, Ancient Lives, we offer a variety of upper level courses and fieldwork opportunities that allow you to really get your hands dirty “doing” archaeology.
+In addition to our two “gateway” courses, ANTH3313 Archaeology and ANTH3320 Buried Cities, Ancient Lives, we also offer a variety of upper level courses and fieldwork opportunities that allow you to really get your hands dirty “doing” archaeology.